Generic selectors

 • Color: Brown

 Desert tortoises live in the extreme conditions of the Mojave and Sonoran deserts.
-These fascinating creatures do great outdoors in similar climates but need extra care in colder, more humid areas.
-Unfortunately, this species is critically endangered in the wild and is illegal to keep in various southwestern States in the US.
+They do great outdoors in similar climates but need careful management in colder, more humid regions.
+This species is critically endangered in the wild and illegal to keep in various southwestern US states.
+Check your local laws before pursuing one.

 14. Leopard